Contributing Gear Editor

 Charging Options

 Check the power station’s recharging options.
 Can it only be charged from a wall outlet, or does it also support solar charging or car charging?
 Multiple charging options can provide more flexibility, especially if you’re going to use the station for camping or emergencies.
 Also, different power sources can take different amounts of time to charge.
-Sometimes a power station will allow multiple inputs simultaneously for an even faster charging time.
-Many more are cluing into the demand for fast charging time, and wall outlet charging is now the speediest option if you have access to an AC power source.
+Sometimes, a power station will allow multiple inputs simultaneously for an even faster charging time.
+Where the technology currently stands, wall outlet charging is the speediest option if you have access to an AC power source.

 Environment and Temperature Range